 - We reserve the right to edit comments to remove the personal contact (addresses, phone numbers, e-mails) and other identifying information (full names) of commenters.
 That portion of the comment will be removed and a note about this omission will be posted along with the comment.
 If you post a comment using your first and last name, we may replace one or the other with an initial (no note will accompany such an omission).

-- Disagreements and productive argument are absolutely welcome in comments responding to articles; hate speech and/or personal attacks on the author(s) of or interviewees in the article are not, and will not be approved.
-If the personal attack is made in the context of an otherwise relevant comment, the attack part will be removed and a note about this omission will be posted along with the comment.
+- Disagreements and productive argument are absolutely welcome in comments; hate speech and/or personal attacks are not, and will not be approved.
+If the personal attack is made in the context of an otherwise relevant comment, the attack part may be removed and a note about this omission posted along with the comment.

 - Comments containing suggestions of Web sites to view or products to consider that are posted by interested readers in good faith and in response to the content they've just read will be considered on a case-by-case basis and will often be approved.
 Comments whose purpose is solely to tout an irrelevant Web site or product will not be approved.